 Set Decorators

+Here is how this works in practice.
 A set decorator selects and arranges the furnishings, artwork, drapery, and decorative details that bring a production designer's vision to life on screen.
 In Turkey, this means working at the crossroads of Eastern and Western design traditions—from the İznik-tiled chambers of Topkapı Palace and the Byzantine mosaics of Hagia Sophia to the Art Nouveau apartments of Beyoğlu and the cave dwellings of Cappadocia.
 Turkey's layered history makes it one of the most visually rich countries for set decoration.

 Complete Set Decoration Services